Henrincode/Curso-Senac-Tecnico-em-Informatica-para-Internet/UC8/2025-11-12 - Revisão banco de dados pt2/resolvendo.md

 select
 	do.nome,
 	cu.nome_curso
-from tb_docentes do
+from tb_docentes as do
-inner join tb_docente_curso dc
+inner join tb_docente_curso as dc
 	on dc.id_docente_fk = do.id_docente
-inner join tb_cursos cu
+inner join tb_cursos as cu
 	on cu.id_curso = dc.id_curso_fk
 where cu.carga_horaria = 800
 order by do.nome